BMW i3 (hatchback)

-The BMW i3 is an electric car that was manufactured by German marque BMW from 2013 to 2022.
-The i3 was BMW's first mass-produced zero emissions vehicle and was launched as part of BMW's electric vehicle BMW i sub-brand.
-It is a B-segment, high-roof hatchback with an electric powertrain.
-It uses rear-wheel drive via a single-speed transmission and an underfloor lithium-ion battery pack with an optional range-extending petrol engine.
+The BMW i3 is a high-roof, five-door, four passenger B-segment hatchback electric car manufactured and marketed by BMW from 2013 to 2022 as BMW's first mass-produced zero emissions vehicle — launched as part of BMW's electric vehicle BMW i sub-brand.
+Its electric powertrain uses a rear-wheel drive configuration with a single-speed transmission and an underfloor lithium-ion battery pack with an optional range-extending petrol engine.

-Styled by Richard Kim, the i3 is a five-door with a passenger module of high strength, ultra-lightweight carbon fibre reinforced polymer adhered to an aluminium chassis, battery, drive system and powertrain.
+Styled by Richard Kim, the i3 passenger module uses high strength, ultra-lightweight carbon fibre reinforced polymer adhered to an aluminium chassis, battery, drive system and powertrain.
 The body features two clamshell rear-hinged rear doors.

 The i3 debuted as a concept at the 2011 International Motor Show Germany, and production began in September 2013 in Leipzig.

 It ranked third amongst electric cars sold worldwide from 2014 to 2016.
 Its global sales totaled 250,000 units by the end of 2022.
 Germany was its biggest market with over 47,500 units delivered through December 2021, followed by the U.S. with over 45,000.

 The i3 won two World Car of the Year Awards, selected as 2014 World Green Car of the Year and as 2014 World Car Design of the Year.
 The i3 received an iF Product Design Gold Award, and won UK Car of the Year 2014 and Best Supermini of 2014 in the first UK Car of the Year Awards.